This is the multi-page printable view of this section. Click here to print.

 Database usernameDB user name

-Database name > Default DatabaseServer name applied during DB installation
+Database name > default DatabaseServer name applied when installing DB

 Database name > Add DatabaseServer name applied when installing DB